LukePappa/Ourism/text.md

-Everything present at the instant of creation is subject to a timeline in which it comes to know the ultimate nature of reality, the Good.
+Everything present at the instant of creation is subject to a timeline in which it comes to recognize the good as the ultimate nature of existence.